 That’s where you come in.
 Virtual assistants can have a variety of responsibilities, including:

-- Sending emails, scheduling meetings, etc.
+- Sending emails, scheduling appointments, etc.

 - Market research/digital marketing

 And these are only a few of the responsibilities you may have as a virtual assistant.
-Ideally you would only go for a gig that includes responsibilities that work for you.
+Ideally, you would only go for a gig that includes responsibilities that work for you.
 However, in a role like this, you will inevitably need to be a jack-of-all-trades person.

 Also, you might notice that many of the tasks above also exist on this list as their own job.
 There could be a number of reasons.
 In many cases, though, people hiring VAs have a thriving business, but they are small.
 So there may not be enough work to hire one person for each task.